How A Dallas Social Security Disability Attorney Can Help Your Case?

 - When was the first time you felt too sick for work?

 - Are you involved in any kind of work at present?

 - Do you need to see a doctor currently for your condition?

 - Are you addicted to any drugs or alcohol?

 - Can you walk a block or lift a gallon of water?

 These are just a few examples of the questions you will be asked, and there are many others like these that the attorney will prepare you for answering.
-You should always answer honestly, even if you are afraid or embarrassed in doing so.
+You should always answer honestly, even if you feel afraid or embarrassed to do so.

 Remember: your attorney is here to help you, not to judge you.
 There is no point in hiding any of the facts.
 Besides, everything you say is protected under the attorney-client privilege.
 Therefore, your attorney cannot share any such information with anyone else.